So the usual final roundup….

 What I Would Do Again

-I think I am probably never going to return to the USA, not for a motorcycle tour anyway, but Bunka Biker is world wide so I would possibly use that resource again.
+I think I am probably never going to return to the USA, not for a major motorcycle tour anyway, but Bunka Biker is world wide so I would possibly use that resource again.

 What I Wouldn’t Do Again